uperl/AnyEvent-WebSocket-Client/README.md

 ## connect

     my $cv = $client->connect($uri)
+    my $cv = $client->connect($uri, $host, $port);

 Open a connection to the web server and open a WebSocket to the resource defined by the given URL.
 The URL may be either an instance of [URI::ws](https://metacpan.org/pod/URI::ws), [URI::wss](https://metacpan.org/pod/URI::wss), or a string that represents a legal WebSocket URL.

+You can  override the connection host and port by passing them in as the second and third argument.
+These values (if provided) are passed directly into [AnyEvent::Socket](https://metacpan.org/pod/AnyEvent::Socket)'s `tcp_connect` function, so please note that function's idiosyncrasies in the [AnyEvent::Socket](https://metacpan.org/pod/AnyEvent::Socket) documentation.
+In particular,  you can pass in `unix/` as the host and a filesystem path as the "port" to connect to a unix domain socket.

 This method will return an [AnyEvent](https://metacpan.org/pod/AnyEvent) condition variable which you can attach a callback to.
 The value sent through the condition variable will